infracamp/infracamp/docs/_posts/2019-11-28-kickstart-flavor-gaia-php-7.4-experimental-release.md

 ## Installation

-The image is availabe via [Dockerhub](https://hub.docker.com/r/infracamp/kickstart-flavor-gaia).
+The image is available on [Dockerhub](https://hub.docker.com/r/infracamp/kickstart-flavor-gaia).
 It will stay side by side to the official ubuntu 18.04 packages until Ubuntu 20.04 is released on April 23, 2020.

 ```